ClaudiaSuccar/FactorOfNum/README.md

 # FactorOfNum
-Checks the factors of any number between 1 and 100.
+Finds the factors of any number between 1 and 100.

 1. User is prompted to enter any number between 1 and 100.
 ```python